 I bought this bag as a deal, with the hopes of having my first backpack as a comfortable experience whilst bagging me some style points (knee slap for the pun).
-After what would be 2 hectic months kicking off 2017, I can definitely say this dude was the gamechanger for me – the one that made the transition from a messenger to a rucksack seamless.
+After what would be 2 hectic months kicking off 2017, I can definitely say this made the transition from a messenger to a rucksack seamless.

 A E S T H E T I C S

 From the outside, the Case Logic DLBP-114 14-inch backpack looks clean, compact and minimal as quilted padding on the front and on the straps accentuates the overall simplicity whilst providing some more cushioning.
 The heavy-duty zips for the main and front areas are rugged and the likeliness of it breaking on you is extremely rare.
-From my experiences with your average harsh British weather, rain hasn’t seeped in and wet my books yet, so that’s a huge plus!
+From my experiences with your average harsh British weather, rain hasn’t seeped in and wet my books yet (physical reading books > kindle/e-reader), so that’s a huuuuuuuuuge plus.

-In terms of design, it boasts a good look and remains open for boys or girls, despite the tacky logo on the strap that I just had to cut off.
+In terms of design, it boasts a good look despite the tacky logo on the strap that I just had to cut off.
 The material itself is PVC free – making it environmentally friendly, no harmful chemicals released – which is always a yaaasss from me.

 THE NITTY GRITTY

 Well it can fit any normal 14-inch laptop, with extremely thick padding for the laptop compartment that allows space for books or a tablet to fit in.
 You can put a lot in here, and the outer section seems like it can hold much, but it’s bigger in the inside, so you can throw in a pencil case or a jumper.

 I feel like that’s the theme of this bag: smaller on the outside, bigger on the inside.
 Just like the TARDIS.